williamowen65/atlas-the-public-think-tank/README.md

 ### Collaboration

 This project seeks contributions from the community.
-The system for facilitating this is not implemented yet.
-But if you are interested in contributing, please feel free to reach out via this [Discussion Board](https://github.com/williamowen65/atlas-the-public-think-tank/discussions/2).
+If you are interested in contributing, please feel free to reach out via this [Discussion Board](https://github.com/williamowen65/atlas-the-public-think-tank/discussions/2).